 The Tanium Core Platform supports two types of proxies:

-- NTLM: If the proxy server is set up to use NTLM, and you configure the Tanium Server service to run in the context of a service account that has sufficient permissions to traverse the proxy server, you do not have to configure account ID and password.
+- NTLM: If the proxy server is set up to use Microsoft NT LAN Manager (NTLM), and you configure the Tanium Server service to run in the context of a service account that has sufficient permissions to traverse the proxy server, you do not have to configure an account ID and password.

 In most cases, the best practice is to use the Tanium Console to configure proxy settings, as follows.
 However, if you need to configure proxy settings before you have access to the Tanium Console, you can configure proxy settings on the Tanium Server or Module Server host as described in the Tanium Core Platform Deployment Reference Guide: Proxy server settings.

 - Configure the following Tanium Server Proxy Settings and save your changes.

 - None (disables the proxy server settings)

 - Configure the Module Server Proxy Settings and save your changes.